continuedev/continue/docs/docs/customization/context-providers.md

 To include outside Node modules in your config.ts, run `npm install <module_name>` from the `~/.continue` directory, and then import them in config.ts.

 Continue will use [esbuild](https://esbuild.github.io/) to bundle your `config.ts` and any dependencies into a single Javascript file.
 The exact configuration used can be found [here](https://github.com/continuedev/continue/blob/5c9874400e223bbc9786a8823614a2e501fbdaf7/extensions/vscode/src/ideProtocol.ts#L45-L52).

+### `CustomContextProvider` Reference

+- `title`: An identifier for the context provider
+- `displayTitle` (optional): The title displayed in the dropdown
+- `description` (optional): The longer description displayed in the dropdown when hovered
+- `getContextItems`: A function that returns the documents to include in the prompt.
+It should return a list of `ContextItem`s, and is given access to the following arguments:
+  - `extras.fullInput`: A string representing the user's full input to the text box.
+This can be used for example to generate an embedding to compare against a set of other embedded documents
+  - `extras.embeddingsProvider`: The embeddings provider has an `embed` function that will convert text (such as `fullInput`) to an embedding
+  - `extras.llm`: The current default LLM, which you can use to make completion requests
+  - `extras.ide`: An instance of the `IDE` class, which lets you gather various sources of information from the IDE, including the contents of the terminal, the list of open files, or any warnings in the currently open file.
+  - `query`: (not currently used) A string representing the query